Marjorie Rendell: Federal judicial service

 Rendell was nominated by President Bill Clinton on November 19, 1993, to a seat on the United States District Court for the Eastern District of Pennsylvania vacated by Judge Louis Bechtle.
 She was confirmed by the United States Senate on February 10, 1994, and received commission on February 11, 1994.
-Her service terminated on November 20, 1997, due to elevation to the Third Circuit.
+Her service terminated on November 20, 1997, due to elevation to the court of appeals.

 Rendell was nominated by President Clinton on January 7, 1997, to a seat on the United States Court of Appeals for the Third Circuit vacated by Judge William D. Hutchinson.
 She was confirmed by the Senate on September 26, 1997, and received commission on September 29, 1997.
 She assumed senior status on July 1, 2015.

 Notable case

 In 2008, Rendell served as a part of a three-judge panel that overturned the Federal Communications Commission's indecency fine against CBS related to the Super Bowl XXXVIII halftime show controversy.